munshaw/my-systems-old/README.md

 In Tweaks, improve font rendering with Slight Hinting and Standard Antialiasing.
 Enable Launch new instance.

-## Install some apps
+## Install some software

-I installed flatpak for installed newer versions of some apps.
+I installed flatpak for software that seems abandoned by Debian.

 ```
 sudo apt install flatpak gnome-software-plugin-flatpak
 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
+reboot
 ```

 Then I installed the following from Software (\* = flatpak)